We provide effective and freely accessible games for higher education.

 LEARNING GOALS:

-Creators: Alexey Krivitsky lego4scrum.com
+CREATOR: Alexey Krivitsky (lego4scrum.com)

-Adapted by: Nilufar Ernazarova, Ivelina Karaatanasova, Dr. Johannes Katsarov, Saskia Sterzl
+ADAPTED BY: Nilufar Ernazarova, Ivelina Karaatanasova, Dr. Johannes Katsarov, Saskia Sterzl

 PDFs of Additional Materials, Manual, Powerpoint etc…